bansavage/DB-330-FRD/README.md

       If there was no Error you have successfully NPM was also successfully installed

+3. Installing the Dependencies

+    To download and install the dependencies run the following command in bash or cmdline:

+    `c:\>npm install`

-3. Getting MySQL Installed and Running
+4. Getting MySQL Installed and Running

       Download and install MySQL: <a href="http://dev.mysql.com/downloads/mysql/">Download Here</a>